6 Best MCAT Prep Courses, According to Med Students

 Additionally, the National Association of Advisors for the Health Professions (NAAHP) has volunteer advisors who are there to help students just like you.
 They can help you figure out what types of study materials would be best for you.

-From now until September 2021, Khan Academy also offers free online prep for the MCAT, and the videos on the site were done in collaboration with actual AAMC professionals, so they’re quality study materials.
+Until 2026, Khan Academy will continue to offer free online prep for the MCAT, and the videos on the site were done in collaboration with actual AAMC professionals, so they’re quality study materials.

 Finally, you can enroll in one of the best MCAT prep courses that we’ve outlined above.
 Some of them aren’t cheap, but they’re all quality resources when studying for the MCAT.